kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/deployment-v1.md

 - **minReadySeconds** (int32)

-  Minimum number of seconds for which a newly created pod should be ready without any of its container crashing, for it to be considered available.
+  Minimum number of seconds for which a newly created pod should be [`Ready`](/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions) without any of its containers crashing, for it to be considered available.
 Defaults to 0 (pod will be considered available as soon as it is ready)

 - **strategy** (DeploymentStrategy)